yan-hic/mcp-server-motherduck/README.md

 - Check that the `uvx` command is available in your PATH
 - If you encounter [`spawn uvx ENOENT`](https://github.com/motherduckdb/mcp-server-motherduck/issues/6) errors, try specifying the full path to `uvx` (output of `which uvx`)
 - In version previous for v0.4.0 we used environment variables, now we use parameters
+- If you encounter hardlink issues, make sure to use the `--link-mode=copy` option

 ## License